 There is plenty of space enabling the installation of the ignition system (including the generation of the electric current required for the ignition) inside the inner body, near the intake ducts (to avoid overheating).

-The spark plug holes on the working surface of the inner body pass over the seals of the chamber at the end of the expansion (i.e. way later than in the Wankel rotary engine) reducing several times the relative leakage.
+The spark plug holes on the working surface of the inner body pass over the seals of the chamber at the end of the expansion (i.e. way later than in the Wankel rotary engine) reducing / eliminating the relative leakage.

 If desired, a turbocharger can be mounted at the center of the inner body (no intercooling; for Diesels, for instance):